vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

     />
   </CartComponent>

-  /* Similar features you cn use on wishlist component */
+  /* Similar features you can use on wishlist component */

   <WishlistComponent>
     <ProductsList>